JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 ## exports

-* these are errorfree transformations
+*These are errorfree transformations*

 add_errorfree, subtract_errorfree,
 add_inorder_errorfree, subtract_inorder_errorfree,
 square_errorfree,  multiply_errorfree,
 inv_errorfree, fma_errorfree, fms_errorfree

-* while these are not strictly errorfree transformations, they are very nearly so;
+*While these are not strictly errorfree transformations, they are very nearly so.*
-  and they are as accurate as possible given the working precision
+*They are as accurate as possible given the working precision.*

 cube_accurately, divide_accurately,
 sqrt_accurately, invsqrt_accurately